GrupoDiana/BRT-Documentation/docs/osc/listener.md

 #### Return

-An echo is returned to all subscribers: `/listener/setHRTF <string listener_id> <string HRTF_id>`
+In case of success, a message is sent to all subscribiers: `/listener/enableSpatialization <string listener_id> true` and an echo is returned to all subscribers as well: `/listener/setHRTF <string listener_id> <string HRTF_id>`

 #### Example

 BeRTA receives: `/listener/setHRTF defaultListener HRTF1`

-BeRTA sends back to all subscribers: `/listener/setHRTF defaultListener HRTF1`
+BeRTA sends back to all subscribers: `listener enableSpatialization defaultListener true` and `/listener/setHRTF defaultListener HRTF1`

 <!----------------------------------------------------------------------------------->
 ---